- No products in the cart.

 |Nitrofurans and its metabolites||0.5* (individually or collectively)|

-It has set the standard for antibiotic maximum residue limits (MRLs) in honey, i.e., 5.0 microgram.
+It has set the standard for antibiotic maximum residue limits (MRLs) in honey, i.e., 5.0 micrograms.
 Therefore, if any honey sample exceeds the limit will be rejected for sale.

 FSSAI parameters for monitoring antibiotics in honey will curb natural honey contamination and end its harmful effects on human health.
-Check the other useful information on how to check the purity of honey and how important it is.
+So, check the other useful information on how to check the purity of honey and how important it is.